Freya Skye

-Freya Skye Jones (born 17 October 2009) is an English singer and actress.
+Freya Skye (born 17 October 2009) is an English singer and actress.
 She represented the United Kingdom in the Junior Eurovision Song Contest 2022, after which she was signed to Hollywood Records.
-Skye has also garnered a talent holding deal for projects with Disney Branded Television.
+Skye also has a talent holding deal for projects with Disney Branded Television.
 As an actress, she has appeared in The Next Step and made her film debut starring as Nova Bright in Zombies 4: Dawn of the Vampires.

-Life and career
+As a musician, Skye has released a number of singles since 2020 and released her debut extended play Stardust in 2026 and embarked on her first headlining tour, the Stars Align Tour.

+Early life

+Freya Skye was born on 17 October 2009 in Buckinghamshire, England, to Mike and Sarah Jones.
+Skye started singing and acting at the age of five.
+Skye grew up near London, in Hertfordshire.
+She has a dog called Ruby.
+During the COVID-19 pandemic, Skye recorded songs, including "Famous" and "Show Some Love" and became known for posting with her father on social media.
+When she was thirteen, she was announced as the UK's entry in Junior Eurovision Song Contest 2022, at this time she attended Tring Park School for the Performing Arts.

+Career

+2022–2024: Junior Eurovision Song Contest 2022 and other activities

-Skye was born on 17 October 2009 to Mike and Sarah Jones.
-She is an only child.
-She started singing and acting at the age of five.
-She released her debut single "I Love the Way" in 2021.
-On 3 November 2022, it was announced that she would be representing the United Kingdom at the Junior Eurovision Song Contest 2022 in Yerevan, Armenia, to perform her song "Lose My Head".
+On 3 November 2022, it was announced that Skye would be representing the United Kingdom at the Junior Eurovision Song Contest 2022 in Yerevan, Armenia, to perform the song "Lose My Head".
 She won the top spot in the online global public vote, and finished fifth overall.
-She was 13 years old at the time.
 She was featured in two BBC documentaries about her experience with Eurovision and her career, and was a part of the lineup at the London Eurovision Party 2023.
-During this time, she attended Tring Park School for the Performing Arts.

 Skye has worked as a voice actor on video games including Final Fantasy XVI (2023).
-She appeared in the ninth series of the Canadian series The Next Step on YTV, playing an exaggerated version of herself.
-On 10 February 2024, it was announced that she would star in Zombies 4: Dawn of the Vampires, in the role of Nova.
+She appeared in the ninth season of the Canadian series The Next Step on YTV, playing an exaggerated version of herself, on that episode she sang her unreleased song "Love is a Lesson".
+In 2024, she was revealed to be playing Nova Bright in the film Zombies 4: Dawn of the Vampires.
 On 19 July 2024, she released the single "Walk Over" under Hollywood Records.
+It was followed by the singles "Someone to Love", and "Winter Dream".

+2025–present: Acting debut, Stardust and tour

-It was followed by the singles "Someone to Love", "Can't Fake It", "Who I Thought I Knew" and "Gold's Gone".
+In 2025, Skye released the singles "Can't Fake It", "Who I Thought I Knew" and "Gold's Gone".